RzgarHosseini/R-CBN/README.md

 1. **DAG_Representable**: The genotypes are generated from evolutionary processes operating on a DAG representable fitness landscape.

-2. **DAG_Representable**: The genotypes are generated from evolutionary processes operating on a DAG non-representable fitness landscape.
+2. **DAG_NonRepresentable**: The genotypes are generated from evolutionary processes operating on a DAG non-representable fitness landscape.

 Each of the above subfolders also includes two nested subfolders: